Java Chatbot

 • Efficient Data Handling:

-Avoid duplicate calculations, employ effective data structures to make it faster.
+Avoid duplicate calculations and employ effective data structures to make the process faster.

 • Logging and Monitoring:

-Use logging librairies for chat bot debugging and monitoring such as SLF4J.
+Use logging libraries for chatbot debugging and monitoring, such as SLF4J.

 • Secure Data Transmission: